 "Still better than a motel," Sam sighed, playfully shoving his brother as he passed him.

-"Yeah well, you'd better not be bitching to me if your ass gets poison oak or whatever.
+"Yeah well, you'd better not come bitching to me if your ass gets poison oak or whatever.
 I'm not the one who decided to sleep alfresco," Dean chuckled, rifling through the trunk of the car for a beer.

 Sam unzipped himself.
 "Don't like motels," he muttered under his breath.
 "I don't get how you can stand to be inside them.
 No fresh air, walls too small and narrow, always the same.
 Rather be outside, rather be here under our stars."

 "What if we're in prison?"
 Sam asked a little breathlessly, trying to turn to face his brother and being denied, held in place by strong arms.
 The bite on his neck intensified enough that it might actually draw blood soon if Dean didn't let up.
-Sam didn't want him to – he wanted his blood in Dean's mouth, on his tongue - but he wanted to hear his brother's voice, raw and gravelly with lust, more.
+Sam didn't want him to – he wanted his blood in Dean's mouth, on his tongue - but he wanted to hear his brother's voice, raw and gravelly with lust.
 "Huh, Dean?
 What if we're in hell?"

 Dean broke away, panting slightly and ran his hot tongue all the way up Sam's neck to his ear, where he paused to whisper, "Whole world's goin' to hell, baby.
 Whole fuckin' world is coming to an end and we'll watch it burn.
 Hell, heaven, fuckin' two thousand years in the future...I don't care where we are.
 I'm always with you, always inside you."